-- Pakistan has consistently been one of the states worst impacted by explosive violence
+- Pakistan has been the fourth worst-affected state by explosive violence over the past decade

-- 92% of the civilian deaths and injuries occurred when explosive violence was used in a populated area
+- 93% of civilian deaths and injuries occurred when explosive violence was used in a populated area

-- 2013 was the worst year in this period for civilian casualties in Pakistan, with AOAV recording 4,274 deaths and injuries from explosive violence in Pakistan
+- 2013 was the worst year in this period for civilian casualties in Pakistan, with AOAV recording 4,274 deaths and injuries from explosive violence